 The Consumerization of Health is Happening (Virtually) Everywhere

-There was once a time where most providers would think twice before referring to patients as ‘customers’ or ‘consumers.’
+There was once a time where most providers would think twice before referring to patients as a customer or consumer of health.
 With the advent of information and technology transforming healthcare, that is all changing.
 Individuals are becoming more connected and more empowered to better manage their own health and wellness using the many digital health tools now available, including mobile apps, wearable trackers and remote monitoring devices.
 Tracking personal health milestones and progress with a smartphone is just one of many ways individuals can stay engaged with their health.

 For the Personal Connected Health Alliance (PCHAlliance), a HIMSS Innovation Company, health and wellness extend beyond the traditional healthcare experience.
 During HIMSS19, we hosted the Consumerization of Health Symposium in Orlando.
 This full-day event explored how consumers, patients, healthcare providers, employers and others are leveraging digital solutions to help people #Connect2Health, manage chronic conditions, connect with their providers and caregivers, maintain wellness and even help to prevent disease.